connor4312/nodejs-testing/README.md

   ```

   You can also import other helpers by adding parameters like `["--import", "${workspaceFolder}/path/to/file.js"]`.
 See the [Node.js command line API](https://nodejs.org/api/cli.html) for a full list of options.

+  Finally, in _addition to_ an `extensions` option, you can inspect specify a `filePattern` option if you want to name your files differently than the default [naming scheme](https://nodejs.org/docs/latest-v20.x/api/test.html#running-tests-from-the-command-line).